Smartphone vs. Smartphone in 2021

 The iPhone SE 3 and SE Plus may also make an appearance later this year.
 With little solid information about these phones, the SE3 and SE Plus are rumored to have a larger screen and potentially have the home button removed to match the other more recently updated iPhones.

-Upcoming Android phone models:
+Upcoming Android phones:

-The next LG Android phone coming out this year is great for those of you that stream movies and TV shows to your phone.
-The LG Rollable has a screen that expands when watching videos.
+And the LG Rollable has a screen that expands when watching videos.
 The screen is 6.8 inches when it is closed and 7.4 inches when the screen is open, giving yourself the ultimate phone streaming experience.

 Getting everything you need from your mobile network?